 |Groundwater trend level||Increasing||Increasing||Increasing||Increasing|

-Alpine peatlands currently in good condition will remain in good condition, through the protection of altered hydrology and pest plants and animals.
+Alpine peatlands currently in good condition will remain in good condition, through protection from the impacts of pest plants and animals and physical impacts to hydrology at these sites.

-Waterways are maintained as free of willows, and ongoing surveillance is undertaken for new and emerging weeds in remote tributaries.
+- completing surveillance for new and emerging weeds in remote tributaries

-By 2027 water regimes in MacLeod Morass are managed to maintain freshwater conditions in the upper Morass as indicated by annual average EC of < 500
+Water regimes in MacLeod Morass are managed to maintain freshwater conditions in the upper Morass as indicated by annual average EC of < 500 uS/cm.

 Macleod Morass is maintained as a freshwater wetland.

-The condition of riparian vegetation along Forge Creek, Tom Creek and priority wetlands is improved, providing habitat native animals, and improving resistance and resilience of waterways, reducing risk of instability.
+The condition of riparian vegetation and connectivity in priority wetlands and waterways is improved, providing habitat for native animals, and improving resistance and resilience of waterways, and reducing risk of instability.